haakco/haakco-deploy-stack/README.md

 The next is the config for your actual system.

 Most setting can be left as is.
-The following are ones that your are most likely going to n eed to change.
+The following are ones that your are most likely going to need to change.

 All setting are done in the **runAll.sh** file.